 The basic query above counts users who did any event as active users.
-If you are instead interested in users who did (or did not do) certain event types, you can easily modify the query to do so.
-For example, if you only want users who did the 'sentMessage' event, just modify the WHERE part of the query to:
+If you are instead interested in users who did (or did not do) certain event types, then you can easily modify the query to do so.
+For example, if you only want users who did the 'sentMessage' event, then just modify the WHERE part of the query to:

 Similarly, you can query for users who logged events other than certain events.
-For example, if your project tracks passive events such as push notifications, an active user might be best defined as a user who does some active action.
-So, if the event you want to exclude is called 'receivedPush', modify the query to:
+For example, if your project tracks passive events such as push notifications, then an active user might be best defined as a user who does some active action.
+So, if the event you want to exclude is called 'receivedPush', then modify the query to:

 SELECT COUNT(DISTINCT amplitude_id) from events123 WHERE event_type = 'signedUp' AND DATE(event_time)='2017-04-06';